Crime news: East Meadow fire, Hicksville DWI and more

 Massapequa Crash

-Two people were been killed in a car crash on the Southern State Parkway in North Massapequa, according to published reports.
+Two people were killed in a car crash on the Southern State Parkway in North Massapequa, according to New York State Police.

-The accident occurred at roughly 11 p.m. at Exit 30S on Sunday, Jan.
-12, according to reports.
-A black Dodge Dart had crashed into a tree after the driver had lost control of the wheel, police say.
+The accident occurred at roughly 11 p.m. on Sunday, Jan.
+12 at Exit 30S on, according to state police.
+A 2016 Dodge Dart had crashed into a tree after the driver had lost control of the wheel, police say.

 Hailey Dsouza, 21 and Crystal Alba-Figueroa, 23, were identified as the two victims who died in the accident.
 Jaden Dsouza, 19, and Anthonie Marte, 23, were admitted to the hospital in critical condition, according to published reports.

-Jaden Dsouza was charged with one count of driving while ability impaired by drugs, manslaughter vehicular manslaughter, assault and aggravated vehicular homicide, according to published reports.
+Jaden Dsouza, the driver, was charged with one count of driving while ability impaired by drugs, second-degree manslaughter, first-degree vehicular manslaughter, second-degree assault and aggravated vehicular homicide, according to state police

+The New York State Police Bureau of Criminal Investigation and Collision Reconstruction Unit had responded to the scene to investigate, state police said.

 East Meadow Fire